iris-hep/iris-hep.github.io/pages/docs/fellow.md

 * Add a photo named `First-Last.jpg` or `.png` to the [assets/images/team folder](https://github.com/iris-hep/iris-hep.github.io/tree/master/assets/images/team).
 It should be 320x240 pixels and in general should be 150kB or less.
-* If you have been offered and accepted a Fellow position, your proposal will be uploaded by us to the [assets/pdf/follows-2022 folder](https://github.com/iris-hep/iris-hep.github.io/tree/master/assets/pdf/fellows-2022).
+* If you have been offered and accepted a Fellow position, your proposal will be uploaded by us to the [assets/pdf/follows-2023 folder](https://github.com/iris-hep/iris-hep.github.io/tree/master/assets/pdf/fellows-2023).
 Find the exact filename and use that below.
-* Add a "`<your github username>.md`" file to the [fellows folder in the website repository](https://github.com/iris-hep/iris-hep.github.io/tree/master/pages/fellows).
+* Add a "`<your github username>.md`" file to the [fellows folder in the website repository](https://github.com/iris-hep/iris-hep.github.io/tree/master/pages/fellows/2023).
 See the example below.

 *Please Note*:  In the markdown file you create, ensure you set the “active” attribute to True – (i.e.  active: True).
 Otherwise, your entry will not appear on our Fellows page.

 Be sure to include your project summary in the project_goal field.

 You can leave the “presentations” and “current_status” fields blank for now.
 (Make sure to include the fields)

+You can optionally include your linkedin-profile.

+### Dates
+Date format for start and end dates should be -- YYYY-MM-DD -- i.e. 2021-12-31

 ```yml